RKNF404/chromium-harden/SETUP_GUIDE.md

 Policies on Linux can vary in location, typically browsers will have their own directories under which to place policy files.
 \
 Policies for vanilla chromium, on most systems, will be located at `/etc/chromium/policies/managed/` for mandatory policies and `/etc/chromium/policies/recommended/` for recommended policies.
-Most policies must go in the managed directory, but some can go into recommended, these policies can be ignored in the user preferences.
+Most policies must go in the managed directory, but some can go into recommended, these policies can be overridden in the user preferences.
 Policies that can be recommended will be labeled as such.
 Google Chrome policies will be located at `/etc/opt/chrome/policies/` with identical folders for managed and recommended policies.
 \
 The structure of Linux policy files is standard `json` with each policy represented as a string and it's associated value.
 See below (this is just an example policy, this will not do anything):
 ```